Double Glazing Quotes

 Home Energy Scotland is a scheme funded by the Scottish Government that will help you replace single glazing with double glazing, among other energy saving home improvements.

-Grant funding isn’t available for double glazing, but you can get an interest free loan to replace single glazed windows with double glazed ones.
+Grant funding isn’t available for double-glazing, but you can get an interest-free loan to replace single-glazed windows and doors with double-glazed ones.

 The loan cannot be used to replace old double glazing.